-Many, influenced by movies and novels such Daniel Brown’s The Da Vinci Code and Angels and Demons, associate the Knights Templar with treasure, mysterious symbols that point to its location and a frenetic chase by opposing ruthless secret societies to discover it with disfigured corpses strewn along the way.As a result of this frenzy of interest, students of the Knights Templar subdivide the many books about them into two categories: ‘Orthodox’ (above left) and ‘Speculative’ (above right).
-This ‘history’ concentrates on the orthodox view of the Knights, but, tantalizingly, a little speculation may creep in later.In the eleventh century AD, many devout Christians from Western Europe undertook a long pilgrimage to Jerusalem.
+Many, influenced by movies and novels such Daniel Brown’s The Da Vinci Code and Angels and Demons, associate the Knights Templar with treasure, mysterious symbols that point to its location and a frenetic race with opposing ruthless secret societies to discover it - with disfigured corpses strewn along the way.As a result of this frenzy of interest, students of the Knights Templar subdivide the many books about them into two categories: ‘Orthodox’ (above left) and ‘Speculative’ (above right).
+This ‘history’ concentrates on the orthodox view of the Knights, but, tantalizingly, a little speculation may creep in later.In the eleventh century AD, many devout Christians from Western Europe undertook the long pilgrimage to Jerusalem.
 Among the revered, holy sites at the city were the Garden of Gethsemine, Mount Calvary and the tomb of Christ.
-The pilgrims made their journey to sight-see, worship and ultimately to have their sins forgivenHowever, what was already a gruelling trek became increasingly dangerous and impossible.
+Pilgrims made their journey to sight-see, worship and ultimately to have their sins forgivenHowever, what was already a gruelling trek became increasingly dangerous and impossible.
 Jerusalem was in the grip of non-Christian Turkish overlords who blocked the approach of worshippers to the sacred shrines.
-Pilgrims were attacked – many were slaughtered; others were sold into slavery.Responding to this religious hostility, in 1095, the Pope launched a popular and powerful campaign to free the Holy Land from the infidels using soldiers of Christ.
+Pilgrims were attacked – many were slaughtered; others were sold into slavery.Responding to this religious hostility, in 1095, the Pope launched a popular and powerful campaign to free the Holy Land from the infidels by using soldiers of Christ.
 The Crusaders were born.
-The rampaging knights were later distinguished by the scarlet cross emblazoned on their coats.
-Within four years of bloodshed the Turks had been ousted and Jerusalem was in Christian hands.
-The first Crusade of 1099 had been a satisfying success for Christians.With the promise of a safer journey, worshippers again streamed towards the Holy City, but other perils lay in their path: ambushing robbers, marauding Muslim Saracens and voracious wild animals.
+These rampaging knights were later distinguished by the scarlet cross emblazoned on their coats.
+After four years of bloodshed the Turks had been ousted and Jerusalem was in Christian hands.
+The first Crusade of 1099 had been a satisfying success for Christians.With the promise of a safer journey, worshippers again streamed towards the Holy City - but other perils lay in their path: ambushing robbers, marauding Muslim Saracens and voracious wild animals.
 Matters came to a head in the Easter of 1119 when 300 pilgrims were massacred by Saracens near Jerusalem.
 As a reaction to this butchery, nine knights (most, if not all, were French) pledged to protect Christian travellers.
-The recently-installed King of Jerusalem provided a home for the knights in the Temple – the intrepid few became known as the Knights Templar..
+The recently-installed King of Jerusalem provided a home for the knights in the Temple – these intrepid few became known as the Knights Templar..

 The Knights Templar - Monkish Knights or Fighting Monks?

 This subject is relevant as it may explain why the Templars decided to establish a preceptory at Preston.We return to the field of conflict at Jerusalem - the Templars needed reinforcements and money to wage their war.
 In 1127, the first Templar Grand Master, Hugh de Payens, after visiting Normandy, crossed the Channel to England and was ‘welcomed by all good men.
 He was given treasures by all...’.
 He called for people to go to Jerusalem.
-The recruitment drive was a success.
-This is the first mention of the Knights Templar in Britain.The Templars were also brothers in a religious Order who led a monastic life.
+His recruitment drive was a success.
+This was the first mention of the Knights Templar in Britain.The Templars were also brothers in a religious Order who led a monastic life.
 ‘They dedicated themselves to God, taking vows of chastity, poverty and obedience’.
-In fact, the foremost aim of the Knights is debatable – were they warrior monks or monkish warriors - where should the emphasis to be placed?These descriptions may appear paradoxical as monks eschew the spilling of blood.
+In fact, the foremost aim of the Knights is debatable – were they warrior monks or monkish warriors?
+Where should the emphasis to be placed?These descriptions may appear paradoxical as monks eschew the spilling of blood.
 But the Templars viewed fighting infidels as an act of devotion.
 War was a version of prayer.
 Their battle was just and righteous as it defended the Holy Church.
 So, ‘onward Christian soldiers, marching as to war’!Their attire was symbolic - they were commanded to wear white mantles and cloaks to show that they had emerged from darkness into the light of purity.
 The red crosses on their mantles were added later to distinguish them from other fighters.
-The knights kept their hair short with short hair, but they did not shave their beards.To understand the impact on Preston of the Templars, one should discern their religious aspect because (as we will see) this explains both how they acquired their land in the hamlet and also their manner of life there.
+The knights kept their hair short - but they did not shave their beards.To understand the impact on Preston of the Templars, one should discern their religious aspect because (as we will see) this explains both how they acquired their land in the hamlet and also their manner of life there.

 The Knights Templar and Preston

 How did Temple Dinsley become established?As the Templars were a significant religious body, they were bestowed grants of land in return for their awarding redemption of sins and absolution to the donors.
 These awards eased the recipients conscience and gave them confidence of being accepted in heaven after their demise.
 Thus, spiritual well-being and deliverance was effectively purchased by the gift of land.
-The gift of Temple Dinsley was a spiritual back-hander.There is documentary evidence which indicates that the Templars had a foothold at Dinsley before 1142, and during the seven years between 1142 and 1148, there was a flurry of five separate grants of rights and land to the Templars at Dinsley: These were described in Part One of this history.
+The gift of Temple Dinsley was a spiritual back-hander.There is documentary evidence which indicates that the Templars had a foothold at Dinsley before 1142, and then during the seven years between 1142 and 1148, there was a flurry of five separate grants of rights and land to the Templars at Dinsley: (These were described in Part One of this history.)

 Why Dinsley at Preston suited the Knights Templar